 Mr Ellabban will discuss with you the details of the surgery and advise you about the procedure.

 Should I have surgery?

-Mr Ellabban will discuss with you in details about the surgery.
+Mr Ellabban will discuss with you in detail about the surgery.
 The main reason to proceed with the surgery is to attempt to improve vision.
 If your symptoms are minimal and you are not aware of any visual problems, you might not need the surgery.
-However, if the distortion affects your ability to drive, read or to perform important tasks, you should consider having the surgery.
+However, if the distortion affects your ability to drive, read or perform important tasks, you should consider having the surgery.

 Will my vision recover completely after the surgery?

-When the vitreomacular traction is released by surgery, you will usually notice an improvement in vision particularly in the quality of vision.
+When the vitreomacular traction is released by surgery, you will usually notice an improvement in vision, particularly in the quality of vision.
 This usually takes a few weeks to reach the final improvement as the retina heals after the surgery.
-You will be followed with the aid of retinal scans to monitor the healing process and restoration of the retinal layers.
+You will be followed with the aid of retinal OCT scans to monitor the healing process and restoration of the retinal layers.
 Also, the central distortion and blurring will gradually improve after surgery, however, it will not be completely restored as normal.

 Following the surgery

 You are advised to follow the instructions you were given after the surgery by Mr Ellabban and the nursing team.
 In general, there are important points to follow, after retinal surgery:

 - Put the drops as you were instructed.